Bibliophage305/bandeoke-charts/song-list.md

 A Whole New World - Aladdin\
 Defying Gravity - Wicked\
-Sweet Transvestite - The Rocky Horror Show
+Sweet Transvestite - The Rocky Horror Show\
+The Time Warp - The Rocky Horror Show